-Algae is a common problem for all types of water feature.
+Algae is a common problem for all types of water features.
 It seems harmless most of the time, but this typically green gob is pretty resilient.
 It grows back every couple of weeks or so, even with the use of algae prevention products.
 Aside from making stone outdoor fountain designs look unsightly, algae can also make the fountain area slippery and affect the smell of the water.

 Getting rid of algae once it has started growing in the fountain can be a frustrating task for many because it just keeps on coming back.
 Once it builds up, algae can block the pump and prevent it from functioning properly.
 Common algaecides can be an option, but they sometimes contain ingredients that can be harmful to animals like dogs, fish, and birds.
 If you have pets, it’s best to use a more preventative approach for keeping algae out of your outdoor water fountain.